foxfoxfox7/quantarhei/README.md

                 "exists or you didn't give a string")
 ~~~

 Here the instructions are given at bootstrap as they will be needed for multiple methods in the class.
+After many adjustments to the way the data is calculated, it is finally saved as an instance variable or saved on disk using numpy.savez.

 ~~~python
 if self.keep_resp: